I like to share information that makes life more joyful and meaningful. My main interests are health and general wellness in body and mind.

 And yes, the Fujian also celebrate on the night of the 8th day by praying to “Tian gong” or “Ti Kong” in Hokkien dialect ,which I would loosely translate as the “Heavenly God”.

 The Chinese Zodiac

 The Chinese Zodiac has a 12-year cycle with each year being represented by an animal.
 The 12-year cycle repeats five times to form a main cycle of 60 years.
 In each of the 12-year cycles, the animals are ascribed with an element of wood, fire, earth, metal, or water.
 The animals in that order is rat, ox, tiger, rabbit, dragon, snake, horse, ram, monkey, rooster, dog, and pig.

 Chinese horoscope is a very detailed and complicated subject.
 So we shall just leave it for now and talk about the Chinese Lunar New Year.

-The "ox" occupies the 2nd position of the Chinese Zodiac.
+The "tiger" occupies the 3rd position of the Chinese Zodiac.
 In Chinese zodiac cosmology, each year is associated with one of the five natural elements of nature; metal, wood, water, fire and earth.
-This is the year of the "metal" ox.
+This is the year of the "water" tiger.
 The cycle comes full circle once every 60 years.
 Tiger is regarded as the king of beasts.
 So, be prepared for a year of great challenges.

 According to traditional belief, the year of one's birth sign is not an auspicious one.
-So be forewarned to be careful if you are an ox person.
-Be that as it may, ox people possess great patience and determination.
-They have very strong faith and of course, the untiring physical strength of a bull, second to none.
+So be forewarned to be careful if you are a "tiger" person.
+Be that as it may, tiger people possess great courage and fierceness.
+They are extremely self-confident and often overindulgent.
+Their weakest traits are impatience and hot temperament.

-Some of the famous Western personalities under the "ox" sign are listed below:
+Some of the famous Western personalities under the "tiger" sign are listed below: